-This video from when Mikheil Saakashvili still had dictatorial power in Georgia, is called The police tortured prisoners in Georgia.
+This 20 September 2012 video, from when Mikheil Saakashvili still had dictatorial power in Georgia, is about police torturing prisoners in Georgia.

 Even though his party lost the parliamentary elections.
 Indignation among Georgian voters about horrible sexual torture of prisoners was so big, that even Saakashvili’s electoral fraud could not help him to win.

 Saakashvili has a record of stirring up hatred against South Ossetians and Abkhazians.
 He started a bloody war to reconquer South Ossetia and Abkhazia.
 He counted on his chum George W Bush in the White House in the USA to help him in that war.
 However, not even George W Bush was that crazy to go all the way to a nuclear world war against Russia.
 Saakashvili lost the war.
 The war which cost the impoverished Georgian people many dead, many wounded and much money.

 Or he was stirring up hatred against Armenians.
 Unfortunately, not was, but is.

 Armenian Church in Georgia ‘Condemns’ Saakashvili’s Statement on Chakhalyan